amagerard/amagerard/README.md

 Postfixadmin, an open source, web based interface (new with nginx) for managing domains/mailboxes/aliases.
 [Go to Mail Server](https://github.com/amagerard/Mail)

-Freeradius 3.2.7 is an authentication server with  mysql, ldap or Samba Active Directory.
+Freeradius 3.2.8 is an authentication server with  mysql, ldap or Samba Active Directory.
 [Go to Freeradius](../../../Freeradius/wiki/01Freeradius)
+Further changes will be implemented with RedHat 10.

 Wikijs, the most powerful and extensible open source Wiki software.
 Markdown is a lightweight markup language with plain text formatting syntax.